tristin/akka-sdk/samples/key-value-customer-registry/README.md

 ```

 Start with either streaming request in one terminal window while triggering updates in another terminal window, for example
-changing the name to and from "Jan Janssen" or adding more customers with different ids and the same name, to see the
+changing the address to and from "City Test" or adding more customers with different ids in the same city, to see the
 updates appear.

 ## Deploying